Spiralized vegetables up the noodle game with fresh flavor and a hydrating crunch in this tasty salad.

 pinch of red pepper flakes, to taste

-½-1 tbsp toasted sesame seeds (I used white and black, but either would work fine on their own)
+½-1 tbsp toasted sesame seeds (white or black, but either would work fine on their own)

 1 scallion, sliced